kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	-	*Known, but not measurable nor controlled*: There is not enough material to perform all :math:`2^3` runs, there is only enough for 4 runs.
 The impurity in either the first batch A for 4 experiments, or the second batch B for the other 4 runs will be different, and might either increase or decrease the response variable (we don't know the effect it will have).

 	-	*Known, measurable and controlled*: Reactor vessel A and B have a known, measurable effect on the output, :math:`y`.
-To control for this effect we all experiments in either reactor A or B, to prevent the reactor effect from :index:`confounding` (confusing) our results.
+To control for this effect we perform all experiments in either reactor A or B, to prevent the reactor effect from :index:`confounding` (confusing) our results.

 In this section then we will deal with disturbances that are known, but their effect may or may not be measurable.
 We will also assume that we cannot control that disturbance, but we would like to minimize its effect.